The Organizing Team

 What is STEM With Disabilities?

 The Ontario Summit for Students with Disabilities is hosted by STEM With Disabilities, a visibility project for scientists, technologists, engineers, and mathematicians.
-The project leads, Emma Collington and Samantha Fowler, are an Ontario postsecondary student and alumni (respectively) who are passionate about removing barriers, building community, and supporting Ontario institutions in advancing campus accessibility.
+The project leads, Emma Collington and Samantha Fowler, are Ontario postsecondary students passionate about removing barriers, building community, and supporting Ontario institutions in advancing campus accessibility.

 Why is STEM With Disabilities running the Summit?

-Emma is a current PhD student with a disability, and Samantha navigated an undergraduate and Master’s degree with disabilities.
-The Summit is something they wish they had during their earlier degrees.
-They also hope that the post-Summit report will be impactful as a tool to amplify student voices and advance necessary changes.
+Both Emma and Samantha are current PhD students with disabilities.
+The Summit is something they wish they had during their earlier degrees to support community, connection, and knowledge exchange.
+Emma and Samantha recognize the importance of events designed by students with disabilities, for students with disabilities.
+They hope that the post-Summit report will be impactful as a tool to amplify student voices and advance necessary changes.

 I’m not in STEM…can I still attend?